Tuition Assessment and Fee Regulation

 The Registrar and the Provost for Academic Affairs are authorized to make adjustments in the application of the policy stated above when, in their judgment, unusual circumstances warrant such action.
 Circumstances that may warrant special consideration include the death or serious illness of the student.
-The student who wishes to have his/her case reviewed must petition and submit documentation to the Office of the Registrar, Room 1169, University Center, either in person or by mail.
-It is the responsibility of the student to make sure that required documents are submitted.
+The student who wishes to have his/her case reviewed must petition and submit documentation to the Office of the Registrar, Room 1169, University Center, either in person, email or by mail.
+It is the responsibility of the student to make sure that the required documents are submitted.

 Except in rare and unusual circumstances, petitions will not be accepted after the last day of classes for the term concerned.
 Additionally, petitions will not be accepted once an account has been turned over for collection.